Williamsburg, Virginia: Transportation

 Williamsburg is located adjacent to Interstate 64 and U.S. Route 60, which connect the city with Richmond to the northwest and Norfolk to the southeast.
 State Route 199, officially named the Humelsine Parkway after a former Colonial Williamsburg president, surrounds the city in a semicircle.
 State Route 5 links the city with the James River Plantations along the north shore of the James River, Interstate 295 and Richmond.
 State Route 31 provides a route to Jamestown and the toll-free Jamestown Ferry.
 The Colonial Parkway provides a bucolic low-speed link to Jamestown and Yorktown, passing under Colonial Williamsburg in a tunnel.
 With the exception of buses, commercial vehicles are not allowed on the Parkway.

 The community's public bus system, Williamsburg Area Transit Authority (WATA), has its central hub at the transportation center.
 A network of disabled-accessible transit bus routes serve the city, James City County, and most portions of York County adjacent to the Williamsburg area, with hourly service seven days a week, and half-hourly service on select routes during peak weekday hours.
 The routes operated by WATA include a loop around the William & Mary campus while classes are in session.
 The system also provides paratransit services and operates replica trolley buses at the Yorktown Riverfront attraction.
 WATA connects with the much larger Hampton Roads Transit (HRT) bus system at Lee Hall in northwestern Newport News and at the Williamsburg Transportation Center.

 Walking is a major mode of transportation in Williamsburg, with approximately one-fifth of people walking to work between 2006 and 2010.
 Walk Score, a website which algorithmically determines how friendly communities are to walkers, describes the city as "very walkable".
 With few exceptions, motorized traffic is not allowed on Duke of Gloucester Street, which passes through Colonial Williamsburg and the shopping district of Merchant's Square.

 The city is also increasingly bicycle-friendly, having built 48 miles of bicycle facilities in the area since 1992.
-Upon completion, the Virginia Capital Trail will provide a paved off-road path to Richmond for bicyclists and pedestrians via the Colonial Parkway.
+The Virginia Capital Trail additionally provides paved off-road path to Richmond for bicyclists and pedestrians via the Colonial Parkway.

 The primary airport for the Virginia Peninsula is the Newport News/Williamsburg International Airport in Newport News, a twenty-minute drive from Williamsburg.
 Norfolk International Airport and Richmond International Airport also serve passengers from the city.
 Amtrak serves Williamsburg with three trains a day stopping at the Amtrak Station.
 The line runs west along the Virginia Peninsula to Richmond and points beyond.
 A high-speed rail connection at Richmond to both the Northeast Corridor and the Southeast High Speed Rail Corridor are also under study.

-Intercity bus services are provided by Greyhound.
+Intercity bus services are provided by Greyhound and the Virginia Breeze.
+The latter added service to Williamsburg on April 20, 2026, stopping at the Williamsburg Transportation Center.
+The added service, known as the Tidewater Current, connects to Virginia Beach, Norfolk, Newport News, Richmond and Richmond International Airport, Charlottesville, and Staunton.